kestra-io/docs/content/blogs/2023-11-08-when-use-kestra-airbyte-fivetran.md

 ## Kestra: the universal orchestrator

-Kestra is an universal open-source orchestrator.
+Kestra is a universal open-source orchestrator.
 It aims to empower a wide range of users, from software developers to data engineers, by simplifying their automation and orchestration needs.
 It’s the go-to solution for organizations seeking simple and powerful orchestration solutions for any kind of process & data automation usage.

 It comes with more than 300 plugins, allowing users to connect every part of their stack to any tool.